 Each month, several Recognized Museums are randomly

-selected and profiled as Featured Museums.
-This is an opportunity
+selected and profiled as Featured Museums, highlighting their

 For last month's Featured Museums and a list of all past

 If you would like your Recognized Museum to be featured here,

 please fill out the form in the Members Only section.
 For more information,